Menu Close

 • One piece from the next level higher is permitted in solo classes.

-Copies of Scores
+Copies of Scores for Adjudicators

-Provincial Festival
+Provincial Festival Finals

 Evaluation and Results

 • As a community festival run by volunteers, we encourage teachers of participating students to be involved in the adjudication process for a minimum of two and a maximum of four classes in grades Preparatory to Grade 5.
-Grades 6-9 and Duets will be adjudicated by Dr. Joy Innis and Adrienne Shannon, and grades 10, Diploma, Open and Concerto classes will be adjudicated by Michel Fournier and Marlene Finn.
+Grades 6-9 and Junior/Intermediate Concerto classes will be adjudicated by Pierre-Richard Aubin and Haewon Yang and grades 10, Diploma, Open and Senior Concerto classes will be adjudicated by Louise Bessette and Fiona Jane Watson.
 Please note that teachers have other volunteer opportunities available to be performed at the festival (info desk, music collection, etc.).

 • Adjudicators will not evaluate their own students or family members.